-Office Sanchez 538P
+Office Sanchez 244D

-Hours Tuesday 4pm-530pm Wednesday 4pm-530pm Thursday noon-130pm

-- email museritter@gmail.com museritter@yahoo.com - mathematical skills While this course is not completely mathematical, it is founded upon the use of mathematical tools.
+Hours Tuesday 130pm-3pm Wednesday 9am-130am Thursday 130pm-3pm email museritter@gmail.com museritter@yahoo.com mathematical skills While this course is not completely mathematical, it is founded upon the use of mathematical tools.
 Thus some fundamental mathematical skills are essential for successful mastery of the material.
 Students are expected to have baseic algebra skills including the ability to solve single-variable equations.
 Students should have a basic understanding of exponents and square roots, as well as the order of operations, proportions, fractions, decimals, percentage and negative numbers.
-Your textbook contains an appendix which is a review of the skills needed for the course. - calculator Students are required to bring a scientific calculator that can be used to sum, multiply, take the square root and square numbers.
-Calculators are recommended for use with class assignments and tests as well as during class time.
-If you already possess a graphing calculator, it has all of the capabilities needed for the course.
+Your textbook contains an appendix which is a review of the skills needed for the course.

+calculator If you already possess a graphing calculator, it has all of the capabilities needed for the course.
 If you do not have a scientific calculator, I recommend a Texas Instruments TI-30XIIS or a Texas Instruments TI-36X.